forestryio/forestry.io/hugo/content/docs/changelog/2018-2-2-changelog.md

 ---
 ### Bug Fixes

+* **Front Matter Groups:** Fixed a regression which prevented front matter groups from rendering inside data files.
+* **Import from Gitlab:** Fixed an issue that prevented importing from Gitlab if a legacy ssh key existed.
+* **Import site from subdirectory (Gitlab):** Fixed issue preventing the import of sites in subdirectories from Gitlab repositories.

+### Security Update

 * **Mixpanel Patch:**  A security vulnerability was discovered in the Mixpanel javascript libraray.
 They released a patch to handle this vulnerability and we upgraded immediately.